wp-cli/handbook/commands/role/create/index.md

 ### OPTIONS

-* &lt;role-key&gt;:
+&lt;role-key&gt;

-    The internal name of the role, e.g. editor
+: The internal name of the role.

-* &lt;role-name&gt;:
+&lt;role-name&gt;

-    The publically visible name of the role, e.g. Editor
+: The publicly visible name of the role.

 ### EXAMPLES